Omxri/Omxri/README.md

-# WELCOME TO MY GIT 👋
+# WELCOME TO MY PROFILE 👋

 - 🌱 I am currently learning everything
 - 👯 Looking to collaborate with others